NetworkCurator/NetworkCurator.github.io/user/accounts.md

 ![User account page](img/accounts.jpg)

-Once on the accounts page, use the form to change personal details.
+Once on the accounts page, use the form to update the relevant fields.